nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Delete Feature `delete`

-The delete feature allows drivers to delete a delivery tasks from the delivery list by using the task number in the displayed list.
+The delete feature allows drivers to delete a delivery task from the delivery list by using the index in the displayed list.

 Implementation
-The Sequence Diagram below shows how the components interact when a user enters delete 3 to delete a delivey tasks with task number 3 in the delivery list:
+The Sequence Diagram below shows how the components interact when a user enters `delete 3` to delete a delivery tasks with task number 3 in the delivery list:

-Description:
+**Description:**

-When the user keys in an input, execute method of LogicManager is called with the user input as the parameter.
+When the user keys in the input 'delete 3', execute method of LogicManager is called with the input as the parameter.
-In the method, LogicManager calls on the parseCommand method of DeliveryListParser to parse the user input.
+In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
-The DeliveryListParser parses the user input and identifies it as a DeleteCommand and instantiates a DeleteCommandParser object.
+The DeliveryListParser parses the input and identifies it as a DeleteCommand and instantiates a DeleteCommandParser object.
-DeleteListParser then invokes the parse method of the DeleteCommandParser object to further parse the arguments provided.
+DeliveryListParser then invokes the parse method of the DeleteCommandParser object to further parse the arguments provided.
 In the parse method, the DeleteCommandParser ensures that the input is of the correct format and identifies the input for the index of the item to be deleted.
-If the index specified by the user is valid, a new DeleteCommand instance will be created and returned to LogicManager via DeleteListParser.
+If the index specified by the user is valid, a new DeleteCommand instance will be created and returned to LogicManager via DeliveryListParser.
 The LogicManager will then invoke the overridden execute method of the DeleteCommand object with Model as the argument.
-Subsequently, the DeleteCommand object will invoke deleteItem method of Model with the index of the item to delete as the argument.
+Subsequently, the DeleteCommand object will invoke deleteCustomer method of Model with the index of the customer to delete as the argument.
 It will then return a CommandResult object to LogicManager.
 This CommandResult will be returned at the end by LogicManager.

 The following Activity Diagram summarizes what happens when a user executes the delete command: